campisano/terraform_google_module/README.md

 * Login

-You can login in your Virtual Machine with the command `ssh -i ~/.ssh/gcp-keypair root@111.22.33.44`.
+You can login in your VPS with the command `ssh -i ~/.ssh/gcp-keypair root@111.22.33.44`.
 Remember to replace `111.22.33.44` with the static ip of your new machine.
 It is shown in the output of the `make apply` command.

 Customize
 ---------

-This project can create several Virtual Machines.
+This project can create several VPSs.
 Each machine is configured with a static ip, and an initial script can be defined to customize the machine O.S. so that software can be added or removed programmatically.
 This is configurable modifying the variables defined in the `vars.json` file.

 The following snippet is a sample of a `vars.json` to:
 * configure the google provider;